Explore the medications listed in our database.

-Each white, embossed, round, coated tablet, marked "TOP" on one side and "25" on the other, contains topiramate 25 mg.
+Each white, embossed, round, coated tablet, marked "TOP" on one side and "25" on the other, contains 25 mg of topiramate.
 Nonmedicinal ingredients: carnauba wax, hypromellose, lactose monohydrate, magnesium stearate, pregelatinized starch, microcrystalline cellulose, polyethylene glycol, polysorbate 80, purified water, sodium starch glycolate, and titanium dioxide; may contain synthetic iron oxide.

-Each yellow, embossed, round, coated tablet, marked "TOP" on one side and "100" on the other, contains topiramate 100 mg.
+Each yellow, embossed, round, coated tablet, marked "TOP" on one side and "100" on the other, contains 100 mg of topiramate.
 Nonmedicinal ingredients: carnauba wax, hypromellose, lactose monohydrate, magnesium stearate, pregelatinized starch, microcrystalline cellulose, polyethylene glycol, polysorbate 80, purified water, sodium starch glycolate, and titanium dioxide; may contain synthetic iron oxide.

-Each salmon, embossed, round, coated tablet, marked "TOP" on one side and "200" on the other, contains topiramate 200 mg.
+Each salmon, embossed, round, coated tablet, marked "TOP" on one side and "200" on the other, contains 200 mg of topiramate.
 Nonmedicinal ingredients: carnauba wax, hypromellose, lactose monohydrate, magnesium stearate, pregelatinized starch, microcrystalline cellulose, polyethylene glycol, polysorbate 80, purified water, sodium starch glycolate, and titanium dioxide; may contain synthetic iron oxide.

-Each white, clear gelatin capsule, containing small white-to-off-white spheres, marked "TOP" and "15 mg" on the side, contains topiramate-coated beads 15 mg.
+Each white, clear gelatin capsule, containing small white-to-off-white spheres, marked "TOP" and "15 mg" on the side, contains 15 mg of topiramate-coated beads.
 Nonmedicinal ingredients: black pharmaceutical ink, cellulose acetate, gelatin, povidone, sorbitan monolaurate, sodium lauryl sulfate, sugar spheres (sucrose and starch), and titanium dioxide.

-Each white, clear gelatin capsule, containing small white to off-white spheres, marked "TOP" and "25 mg" on the side, contains topiramate-coated beads 25 mg.
+Each white, clear gelatin capsule, containing small white-to-off-white spheres, marked "TOP" and "25 mg" on the side, contains 25 mg of topiramate-coated beads.
 Nonmedicinal ingredients: black pharmaceutical ink, cellulose acetate, gelatin, povidone, sorbitan monolaurate, sodium lauryl sulfate, sugar spheres (sucrose and starch), and titanium dioxide.